On Limits on the Provable Consequences of Quantum Pseudorandomness: Preliminaries

 The diamond norm of an operator \(A\), denoted by \(\|A\|_\diamond\), is defined by:

 where \(I\) denotes the identity acting with the same dimension as \(A\).
-We only use the following fact about the diamond norm: for quantum channels \(A,B\) and a density matrix \(\rho\), it holds that
+We sometimes omit $(\cdot)$ if it is clear from the context.
+We use the following fact about the diamond norm: for quantum channels \(A,B\) and a density matrix \(\rho\), it holds that